Start page

 Total 130 ≈ 26.000 ≈ 135.000

 Below is a more detailed description of the use of the graph-analytical method. idea of the graphic-analytical method consists of the geometrical interpretation of interrelations between cognate languages on the basis of quantitative estimation of mutual linguistic units in pairs of languages within one language family or group.
 The larger kinship of languages is usually connected with the greater amount of mutual linguistic units and these are just mutual words that are most suitable for statistical processing.
 This method is based on a supposition that inverse proportionality exists between the number of mutual words in a pair of languages and the distance between natural habitats where these languages were formed.
 To put it simply, the closer to each other the carriers of two cognate languages lived, the greater amount of mutual words they had in their languages.
 It is clear that only old words are to be regarded which a person could use in prehistoric times, but not those which arose later at higher levels of civilization development.
 It is not easy to determine the old words, possible though.
 There are various methods for this purpose.
-Etymological Table Database for the different language families, which were used in the studies, is submitted on my site Historical Macrolinguistics.

 Hence, having chosen the needed words from all the languages of the family under research we proceed to estimate.
-At first, a common lexical stock should be defined, which is one of the characteristics of the linguistic community, but does not reveal any information about the level of kinship between different languages, therefore should be excluded from the calculation.
+At first, a common lexical stock should be defined, which is one of the characteristics of the linguistic community, but does not reveal any information about the level of kinship between different languages and, therefore should be excluded from the calculation.
 The rest of the words can be common to two or more languages, but we count the amount of the mutual words in pairs regardless of whether they exist in other languages or not.
 After such a calculation in all possible pairs of languages, the graphic model of their kinship is constructed.
 The graph reflects the location of areas where each of the languages was spread on the common territory of the whole language family.
 Each area corresponds to a tight accumulation of knots on the got graph.
 This accumulation is formed by the ends of ribs (segments) with length inversely proportional to the number of mutual words in the pair of languages.
 The amount of ribs is equal to the number of pairs of languages, and the amount of knots is one unit less than the number of languages.
 The process of graph construction is simple and only needs some elementary knowledge of geometry.

 As a next step, we have to find a suitable place for the received graph.
 The suitable territory should consist of areas with more or less distinct natural boundary lines such as rivers or mountain ranges.
 Natural barriers complicate contact between the people in the areas and, accordingly, prevent them from exchanging new arisen words that result in the split of a primary language.
 The more distant between areas the larger amount of differences that arise in the languages of their inhabitants.
 There are very few places on the earth’s surface with the accumulation of natural areas, which we will name ethno-producing areas, therefore, search for them is not complicated.
 A lot of people think that any kind of graphical model can be placed in any kind of place, but this is a fallacy.
 The same as the two nets, formed of triangles and squares, cannot be superposed, it is similarly impossible to superpose a graphic model upon an incongruous place on a map.
 Thus, the fact of correctly placing the graph on a map is meaningful in itself.